*Updated November 17th, 2025

 Step 1: Compression of Refrigerant

 The cooling process starts with the compressor, which is housed inside the condenser unit.
-This component takes the refrigerant and pressurizes it into a high-temperature, high-pressure gas.
-At this stage, the refrigerant is carrying all the heat it just collected from inside your home.
+This component takes the refrigerant and compresses it into a high-temperature, high-pressure gas.
+At this stage, the refrigerant is carrying all the heat from the air it collected from inside your home.

 Step 2: Heat Dissipation

-Once the hot, pressurized refrigerant gas enters the condenser coils, it’s time to release that heat into the outside air.
-The condenser fan helps with this by blowing air over the coils, allowing the heat to dissipate efficiently.
+Once the hot, pressurized refrigerant gas enters the condenser coils, it’s time to release heat into the outside air.
+The condenser fan blows air across the coils, allowing the heat to dissipate efficiently.

-If you’ve ever felt warm air coming from your outdoor unit, that’s the system working to push all that unwanted heat out of your home.
+If you’ve ever felt heated air coming from your outdoor unit, that’s the AC condenser working to push all that unwanted heat out of your home.

 Step 3: Conversion to Liquid Form

-As the refrigerant loses heat, it starts cooling down and condensing into a high-pressure liquid.
-This phase change is crucial—it allows the refrigerant to travel back inside your home, ready to absorb more heat and keep the cooling cycle going.
+As the refrigerant loses heat to the air outside, it starts cooling down and condensing into a high-pressure liquid.
+This phase change inside the coil to cool the refrigerant is crucial—it allows the air to cool the refrigerant enough for it to travel back inside your home, ready to absorb more heat and keep the cooling cycle going.

 Step 4: Refrigerant Cycles Back Inside

-Now that the refrigerant has cooled and transformed into a liquid, it travels through a refrigerant line to the evaporator coil inside your home.
-There, it expands and turns back into a gas, absorbing heat from the air and making your home cooler.
-The process then repeats itself, ensuring a constant flow of refreshing air.
+Now that the refrigerant has cooled and transformed into a liquid, it travels through a refrigerant line back to the evaporator and evaporator coil inside your indoor unit.
+There, it expands and turns back into a gas, absorbing heat from inside the home and making your air feel cooler.
+The process then repeats itself, ensuring a constant flow of cold air.

 Why This Process Matters